 FOUNDATION CIGARS BRAND HISTORY

-Melillo’s drive to start his own brand remained a central goal, and he left Drew Estate in 2014 to create Foundation Cigars, knowing that ensuing FDA regulations could thwart his chance to start a new cigar brand if he waited.
-The eleven years Melillo spent at Drew Estate, contributing much to the Liga Privada No. 9 and T52 releases, laid the groundwork for his new endeavor.
+Melillo’s drive to start his own brand remained a central goal.
+He left Drew Estate in 2014 to create Foundation Cigars, knowing that ensuing FDA regulations could thwart his chance to start a new cigar brand if he waited.
+Melillo laid the groundwork for his new endeavor during the eleven years he worked at Drew Estate, contributing much to the Liga Privada No. 9 and T52 releases.

 FOUNDATION CIGARS BRAND OVERVIEW

-In 2016, the critics in Cigar Aficionado rated Foundation Cigar Co.’s first release, El Güegüense, 92 points and ranked it in their ‘Top 25 Cigars of the Year.’
+In 2016, Foundation Cigar Company’s first release, El Güegüense, earned a 92-point rating and was ranked in the ‘Top 25 Cigars of the Year’ by the critics in Cigar Aficionado.
 Pronounced “el way-when-say,” El Güegüense translates to “the wise man” and is blended entirely from Nicaraguan tobaccos, including its oily Corojo ’99 wrapper leaf.
-Peppery notes of paprika, earth, and cedar provide a beefy backbone in an early hit from Foundation.
+Peppery notes of paprika, earth, and cedar provided a beefy backbone in an early hit from Foundation.

-In 2022, Melillo debuted an annual small-batch limited release, called Menelik, which ties into the biblical themes of El Güegüense and The Wise Man Maduro.
-The cigar is named for the first emperor of Ethiopoia, Menelik I, and it’s blended from an oily San Andrés wrapper leaf and an intricate interior of Nicaraguan long-filler tobaccos from Estelí, Jalapa, and Condega tucked within a Jalapa binder.
+In 2022, Melillo debuted an annual, limited release called Menelik.
+The cigar is named for the first emperor of Ethiopia, Menelik I, and it’s blended from an oily San Andrés wrapper leaf and an intricate interior of Nicaraguan long-filler tobaccos from Estelí, Jalapa, and Condega tucked within a Jalapa binder.

 Nick Melillo has also produced a handful of cigars for George Herbert, the eighth Earl of Carnarvon and godson to the Queen of England, who commissioned Foundation to blend a cigar for his world-famous chateau, Highclere Castle, the setting of the PBS television series “Downton Abbey.”
-Melillo’s latest project with the Earl of Carnarvon is called Highclere Castle Senetjer, a cigar that commemorates the 100th anniversary of the discovery of the tomb of the Egyptian pharaoh, Tutankhamun – aka King Tut.
+Melillo’s latest project with the Earl of Carnarvon is called Highclere Castle Senetjer, a cigar that commemorates the 100th anniversary of the discovery of the tomb of the Egyptian pharaoh, Tutankhamun—aka King Tut.
 The boxes of Senetjer cigars are modeled after an actual artifact that was pulled from the tomb, which was discovered by renowned archaeologist Howard Carter and George Herbert, the fifth Earl of Carnarvon.
-Melillo’s Highclere Castle series cigars are expensive, small-batch releases, also crafted at the AJ Fernandez factory.
+Melillo’s Highclere Castle cigars are expensive, small-production releases crafted at the AJ Fernandez factory.

 Jump To: